François Lesure

+Lesure was long-associated with the Bibliothèque nationale de France, where he was initially a music curator and later head of the music department.

 Biography

-François Lesure studied at the Sorbonne, the École nationale des chartes (graduated in 1950), the École pratique des hautes études (graduated in 1948) and the Conservatoire de Paris.
+Lesure was born in the 7th arrondissement of Paris on 23 May 1923.
+He studied at the Sorbonne, the École nationale des chartes (graduated in 1950), the École pratique des hautes études (graduated in 1948) and the Conservatoire de Paris.
 In 1950, he became curator in the music department of the Bibliothèque nationale de France, which he directed from 1970 to 1988.
 Between 1964 and 1977, he was appointed professor of musicology at the Université libre de Bruxelles.
 He succeeded Solange Corbin to the chair of musicology at the École pratique des Hautes Études in 1973.